4.75 from 8 votes

 Recipe Tips and Tricks

-- Be careful when you are melting the chocolate that you don’t overcook it and it seizes.
-You can melt the chocolate in a small glass (or heat-proof) bowl in the microwave at 30 second increments.
+• Be careful when melting the chocolate to avoid overcooking it and causing it to seize.
+You can melt the chocolate in a small glass (or heat-proof) bowl in the microwave at 30-second increments.
 Alternatively, you can use a double boiler on the stovetop to melt it.

-- Use two forks or tongs to roll the and remove the pecan balls from the chocolate mixture.
+• Use two forks or tongs to roll the pecan balls and remove them from the chocolate mixture.

-- Don’t leave the pecan pie balls in a warm spot too long.
+• Don’t leave the pecan pie balls in a warm spot too long.
 The chocolate will become soft and melty.
-It’s best to store in the refrigerator until you are ready to serve.
+It’s best to store it in the refrigerator until you are ready to serve.

 Storage Instructions